aleshaleksey/fansys23/04-combat.md

 - **Interception**:
   - Effect: Redirect a target's attacks against you, or redirect attacks against a target at you.
   - Requires attack roll.
-  - Description: Declare a target to intercept and roll attack.
+  - Description: Declare a target (must be within your threatened area) to intercept and roll attack.
 All attacks by that target that are below that threshold will target you instead.
-Alternatively pick a target to defend and roll attack.
+Alternatively pick a target to defend (must be within your threatened area) and roll attack.
 All attacks that are below that threshold against that target will target you instead.
   - Special: You can attempt to intercept a single attack as a reaction.
 - **Sunder**
   - Effect: Target an accessible object on the target entity instead of the entity itself with a weapon attack that deals damage.